I peroxided my hair for the first time a few weeks back, with one of those kits you can buy from the chemist for a fiver.

 My usual hair cutter Nikie at Barberella has effortlessly-cool, messed-up, peroxided, dark-rooted hair, which is what I’m after, but she only does cuts, not colour.
 So I had to content myself with her advice (dispensed during several haircuts in response to my quizzing) which was: look for a box with a powder kit; it should be about a fiver; there’ll be a plastic cap with holes in it to protect your scalp but you probably don’t need to bother using it; just brush it in using an old brush; leave it in for as long as you can bear it (?!)
 And there are also some percentage strengths which I can never remember.

-Half an hour after exiting her barber shop, I would invariably find myself wandering through Boots, keenly aware of my hair-product ignorance.
+Half an hour after exiting Niki’s barber shop, I’d find myself lingering in Boots, keenly aware of my hair-product ignorance.
 I would enter a tharn state in the bleach and dye aisles (exciting security staff interest) before giving up and buying a lipstick.

 Surely the pressure to suspend belief in the aisles of Boots is more overwhelming than in any theatre?
 And the daunting choice.
 How is a person supposed to use logic to decide which set of lies to temporarily believe and act upon?
 It’s like voting!